Qastor-Studio/Project-Iris/Privacy-en.md

 # Privacy Policy
 Thank you for choosing and using Iris (Project Iris App).
-In Serene Garden, we believe that privacy is a basic human right, everyone should have their rights to know and manage their own datas.
+In Qastor, we believe that privacy is a basic human right, everyone should have their rights to know and manage their own datas.
 We respect users' right of privacy, Iris will not collect unnecessary information, or collect informations when you don't know.

 This document may be changed without noticing.